 Women come to the center in times of crisis, as survivors of rape or domestic violence.
 They come for job training and career counseling.
 They come for childcare.
 They come for health and fitness.
 They come for a variety of reasons.
 But they leave with a renewed spirit, new skills, and stronger lives.
 More info at www.ywcapueblo.com

 Often an important first step to serve globally is through raising our awareness of global needs along with how God is at work meeting those needs.
 Then, equipped with knowledge, we prayerfully explore how God may be asking us to love our global brothers and sisters.

 Rev. Dr. Karla Koll is a professor of history, mission, and religions for the Latin American Biblical University (UBL), a PC(USA) mission partner.
 She teaches at the Evangelical Center for Pastoral Studies in Central America (CEDEPCA), a UBL-affiliated institution in Guatemala.
 Learn more about Karla Koll

-Samaritan’s Purse-Operation Christmas Child.
 Since 1993, more than 94 million boys and girls in over 130 countries have experienced God’s love through receiving a shoe box.
-Each year our congregation fills shoe-boxes with gifts that are distributed to children all over the world.
-This is an annual project runs in October and November each year.
-In 2012, we contributed 219 boxes. www.samaritanspurse.org/
+Each year our congregation fills shoe boxes with gifts that are distributed to children all over the world.
+This is an annual project that runs in October and November each year.
+Hundreds of boxes are filled each year by people of the church. www.samaritanspurse.org/

-Presbyterian Mission Agency.
 The Presbyterian Church (USA) is very active around the world.
-A few examples of the activity includes: relief projects, child advocacy, responding to the global food crises and opportunities for short-term and long-term service.
+A few examples of the activities include: relief projects, child advocacy, responding to the global food crises, and opportunities for short-term and long-term service.
 Please follow this link to the Presbyterian Mission Agency home page to learn more. www.presbyterianmission.org